CrazyCloudCraft/wikitest/Hook-into-PlaceholderAPI.md

 ## Using placeholders from PlaceholderAPI in your plugin
 To use placeholders from other plugins in our own plugin, we simply have to use the `setPlaceholders` method.

-Lets assume we want to send a own join message that shows the group a player has.
+Let's assume we want to send an own join message that shows the group a player has.
 To achieve that, we can do the following:
 ```java
 package at.helpch.placeholderapi;